-The protesting party must complete a TABC Protest Form and submit it to the TABC identifying the applicant (by name, trade name, location of premises sought to be licensed, and type of license or permit sought) and requesting that the Administrator refuse to approve the application for a stated legal ground, or grounds.
+The protesting party must complete a TABC Protest Form and submit it to the TABC identifying the applicant (by name, trade name, location of premises sought to be licensed, and type of license or permit sought) and requesting that the Executive Director refuse to approve the application for a stated legal ground, or grounds.
 If the protesting party does not know all the specific information about the applicant, then the protesting party must submit enough information so that the applicant may be identified.

 The protesting party may attach to the form specific facts and circumstances that substantiate the legal grounds for refusal of the license or permit, the Alcoholic Beverage Code section which applies, and any other documentation pertaining to the petition.
 Examples of this documentation may be:

 The TABC's job is not to take sides but to ensure that applicants meet all qualifications to obtain the license or permit, and to protect the health, safety and welfare of the people of the State as outlined in the Alcoholic Beverage Code.